E314c/belaterwasthere/NOTES.md

  - towards the end it seems to try to make three API calls:
    - it retrieves a `_wpnonce` value from the first call, then attempt 2 more calls
-     - I suspect this is a persistence mechanism: aiming to use credentials of an Admin checking the page to create an account or add another malicious plugin.
+     - I suspect this is a persistence mechanism: aiming to use credentials of an Admin checking the page to perform some action, such as attach weak plugin or create backdoor for malicous user
 - Page is redirected to `https://capital.belaterbewasthere.com/len.php?s=678&_id=129843478&utm=gfhklew45`
 - The browser gets redirected to one of the secondary domains
 - The `greenrelaxfollow` and `redrelaxfollow` pages attempt to force a user to allow notifications.